-The Company's business model of partly outsourcing fund management means asset managers who specialise in specific areas of the market are selected to deliver the investment performance expected by customers within the constraints of the Company's mandates.
-This approach also enables the Company to keep the performance of its appointed asset manager under constant review.
-The management of most of the Company's active funds by Schroder Investment Management Limited (Schroders) provides access to leading investment management expertise and helps to drive improved potential for increased investment returns for customers.
+The Company's business model of partly outsourcing fund management means investment managers who specialise in specific areas of the market are selected to deliver the investment performance expected by customers within the constraints of the Company's mandates.
+This approach enables the Company to keep the performance of its appointed investment managers under constant review.